Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             cleared:0b //Whether the room is cleared.
 Turns on lamps (if blackout is 0b) and colors the room on the map.
         }
     },
-    portrait_ghosts:{ //Portrait ghost data.
+    portrait_ghosts:[ //Portrait ghost data.
-        <name>:{ //A portrait ghost.
+        { //A portrait ghost; order determines what order the portrait ghosts get portrificationized.
+            //BASE portrait ghost data, this is always present in the root of the data
+            name: { //The ID of this portrait ghost. namespace:"luigis_mansion", //The namespace.
+                id:"henry_and_orville" //The ID
+            },
-            portrificationized:0b, //BASE; When health is 0, and this is 0b, the ghost can be portrificationized and turned into a painting.
-It is then set to 1b. rank:-1b, //BASE; The rank you're obtained.
+            portrificationized:0b, //When health reaches 0, and this is set to 1b, the ghost can be portrificationized and turned into a painting.
+It is then set to 2b to indicate it has already been portrificationized before. rank:-1b, //The rank you're obtained.
 Default = -1b, which is undefined (treated as bronze), 0b is bronze, 1b is silver, 2b and above is gold.
-3b and above is platinum if 3DS Remake add-on is installed. top_vacuum_damage:X, //The highest amount of damage dealt in 1 suction. max_health:X, //The max health.
+3b and above is platinum if 3DS Remake add-on is installed.

+            //ENTITY portrait ghost data, this is only in the root for single-entity portrait ghosts top_vacuum_damage:X, //The highest amount of damage dealt in 1 suction. max_health:X, //The max health.
 Together with health, used to determine the pearl sizes to drop.
             //See also HP-having ghost data below

+            //Floating whirlindas
+            male:{ //Mr. Whirlinda's values.
+                //ENTITY portrait ghost data.
             },
-        floating_whirlindas:{ //Save format for the floating whirlindas. male:{ //Mr. Whirlinda's values.
-                //Non-base portrait ghost data.
-            },
             female:{ //Miss.
 Whirlinda's values.
+                //ENTITY portrait ghost data.
+            }

+            //Henry and Orville
+            henry:{ //Henry's values.
-                //Non-base portrait ghost data.
+                //ENTITY portrait ghost data.
             },
-            //BASE portrait ghost data.
-        },
-        henry_and_orville:{ //Save format for henry and orville. henry:{ //Henry's values.
-                //Non-base portrait ghost data.
-            },
             orville:{ //Orville's values.
-                //Non-base portrait ghost data.
-            },
-            //BASE portrait ghost data.
+                //ENTITY portrait ghost data.
-        },
-        clockwork_soldiers:{ //Save format for clockwork soldiers.
+            }

+            //Clockwork Soldiers
             blue:{ //Blue soldier's values.
-                //Non-base portrait ghost data.
+                //ENTITY portrait ghost data.
             },
             pink:{ //Pink soldier's values.
-                //Non-base portrait ghost data.
+                //ENTITY portrait ghost data.
             },
             green:{ //Green soldier's values.
-                //Non-base portrait ghost data.
-            },
-            //BASE portrait ghost data.
+                //ENTITY portrait ghost data.
-        },
-        boolossus:{ //Save format for Boolossus.
+            }

+            //Boolossus
             speed:X, //The sum of all split Boos' speed.
 The more Boos, the slower.
 The value represents the speed a single split boo would have if Boolossus popped with a current health of 1. merged_speed:X, //The speed the merged Boolossus form has. max_health:X, //The max health.
-            //BASE portrait ghost data.
-            //See also HP-having ghost data below, except pull, flee_speed and flee_task.
+            //See also HP-having ghost data below, except pull, flee_speed and flee_task and vanish_time.

-        },
-        king_boo:{ //Save format for King Boo.
+            //King Boo
             max_health:X, //The max health.
-            //BASE portrait ghost data.
-            //See also HP-having ghost data below, except pull, flee_speed and flee_task.
+            //See also HP-having ghost data below, except pull, flee_speed and flee_task and vanish_time.
         }
-    },
+    ],
     boos:[
         {
             name:{ //The boo ID.